Numerical-experimental estimation of the deformability of human red blood cells from rheometrical data: Results

-Experimental measurements of shear viscosities in intact RBC and HRBC suspensions are summarized in Fig.~\ref{fig:shear_viscos}(b) as a function of the shear rate $\dot\gamma$ ($0.1$ s$^{-1}$ $\leq \dot\gamma \leq 2000$ s$^{-1}$) for different volume fractions $\phi$ ($= 0.1, 0.2, 0.4, 0.6$, and $0.8$), where the error bars represent the SDs of the eight largest measurements of different samples.
-The results for the whole blood samples with $\phi = 0.4$ are also plotted for comparison, and they are almost the same as those in the intact RBC suspension (or RBCs $+$ plasma) with $\phi = 0.4$.
+Experimental measurements of shear viscosities in intact RBC and HRBC suspensions are summarized in Fig.~\ref{fig:shear_viscos}(b) as a function of the shear rate $\dot\gamma$ ($0.1$ s$^{-1}$ $\leq \dot\gamma \leq 2000$ s$^{-1}$) for different volume fractions $\phi$ ($= 0.1, 0.2, 0.4, 0.6$, and $0.8$).
+The results for the whole-blood samples with $\phi = 0.4$ are also plotted for comparison, and they are almost the same as those in the intact RBC suspension (or RBCs $+$ plasma) with $\phi = 0.4$.
 We thus confirmed that the experimentally observed shear-thinning behavior was caused by hydrodynamic interactions between RBCs and plasma, i.e., that the contributions of other blood cells (e.g., white blood cells and platelets) to the shear viscosity of the blood were negligibly small.
 The shear viscosity of HRBC suspensions was generally higher than those in intact RBCs.
 All results exhibited the shear-thinning behavior, which was especially significant under dense conditions ($\phi \geq 0.4$).
 Under relatively small volume fractions ($\phi \leq 0.2$), the SDs became greater at low shear rates $\dot\gamma \leq 1$ s$^{-1}$ because of technical difficulties in detecting significantly low torques.
 Under dense conditions ($\phi \geq 0.4$), however, data became stable even at low shear rates.